lightbug-io/docs/apps/cloud/map/device-view.md

 The list shows all the locations transmitted by the in the given [time range](#time-range).

-You can hover over a location in the list to see extra infomation (such as accuracy).
+You can hover over a location in the list to see extra information (such as accuracy).

 You can click on any of the locations to, zoom to the location.